Blogpost · March 19, 2026

 • Extra fields: The model adds fields not in your schema, breaking strict parsers.

-• Wrapper text: The model includes explanatory text before or after the JSON block.
+• Wrapper text: The model includes "Here is the JSON you requested:" before the actual JSON block.

 Approach 1: Prompt Engineering for Structured Output

-The simplest method is careful prompt design.
-You explicitly instruct the model to return only valid JSON with no additional text.
+The simplest method is careful prompt design: explicitly tell the model to return only valid JSON with no additional text, and show it exactly what schema you expect.

 Extract the following information from the text and return it as JSON.